mwojcik12121/avt/testfiles/README.md

 * Reversible - tests and all changes that were made during their runtime should be easily reversible!
 * Invisible (outside of test cases) - make sure all created tests will not be removed before they even begin!

-Example test has been presented in EX-1234 and contains basic "Hello World!" program.
+Example test has been presented in EX-1234 and contains a simple, harmless program which should not be detected by any compatible antivirus software.

-Other tests present different cases of data - invalid format, invalid signature, invalid ID etc. Their characteristics and expected result can be found inside .info file (if present)
+Other tests present different cases of data - invalid format, invalid signature, invalid ID etc. Their characteristics and expected result can be found inside their designated .info file (if present)

-Real test cases could not be added on github for security reasons and can be found [here]()

 #